 - SIMULAT-OR Lab as a SIMULATed Operating Room featuring a da Vinci Surgical System.

-- Develop machine intelligence based solutions for medicine.
+- Machine intelligence-based solutions for medicine.